fbpx

 • This T1D Prevention protocol has now been shared with many others around the world who have tested positive for the T1D autoantibodies, and we are receiving similar stories from those who have implemented it with their children, and for themselves.
 We now invite anyone who shares this experience, or who would like to give this protocol a try, to become part of our T1D Prevention Study.

-Type 1 diabetes (T1D) has historically been thought of as a childhood-onset disease, hence referred to as ‘juvenile onset’ diabetes.
+Type 1 diabetes (T1D) is an autoimmune disease that has historically been thought of as a childhood-onset disease, hence referred to as ‘juvenile onset’ diabetes.
 However, a 2022 review by Harding et al. demonstrated that the incidence of adult-onset T1D (among those 20 years or older) is substantial and is often misdiagnosed as type 2 diabetes.

 Whether discussing the research on type 1 diabetes or type 2 diabetes, evidence has shown that maintaining a vitamin D blood level of 40-60 ng/ml (100-150 nmol/L) and an AA:EPA ratio below 3 may help delay or prevent the development of either, likely due to the roles of vitamin D and omega-3s in managing inflammation and regulating the immune system.

-A protocol involving vitamin D and omega-3s is now being implemented to help decrease the progression of T1D among those at risk.
+A protocol involving education, measurement of, and supplementation with vitamin D and omega-3s is now being implemented to help decrease the progression of T1D among those at risk.
 Take action for yourself or someone you know who may be concerned about Type 1 Diabetes.
 Share this information with them today!

 Learn More About the T1D Prevention Project